Ian swamps southwest Florida, trapping people in homes

 ST. PETERSBURG, Fla.
-(AP) — Hurricane Ian, one of the most powerful storms ever recorded in the U.S., swamped southwest Florida on Wednesday, flooding streets and buildings, knocking out power to over 1 million people and threatening catastrophic damage further inland.
+(AP) — Hurricane Ian, one of the most powerful storms ever recorded in the U.S., swamped southwest Florida on Wednesday, turning streets into rivers, knocking out power to 1.8 million people and threatening catastrophic damage further inland.

+A coastal sheriff's office reported that it was getting many calls from people trapped in flooded homes.
+Desperate people posted to Facebook and other social sites, pleading for rescue for themselves or loved ones.
+Some video showed debris-covered water sloshing toward homes’ eaves.

 “I literally couldn’t stand against the wind,” Pritchett wrote in a text message.
 “Rain shooting like needles.
 My street is a river.
 Limbs and trees down.
 And the worst is yet to come.”